Spanky’s Barbershop, Covington KY: Modern Design Rooted in Craft

 If you’re looking for artwork that feels authentic, grounded, and timeless, traditional barbershop photography offers a quiet strength that works across many environments.

-Interested in This Photograph?
+Interested in These Photographs?

 Fine art prints from this Birmingham barbershop series are available in multiple sizes and formats.
 Editorial and commercial licensing is also available.